hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - Pay attention to your physical health.

 - Talk with PhD graduates.
-This helps you graduate two years earlier.
+This might help you graduate two years earlier than if you don't.

 ## 2021-11-08 (Completed on 2021-11-10)